 2. Moeen Ali

-Moeen Ali has led England in limited-overs matches before and has vast experience in international cricket.
-His calm demeanor and tactical acumen make him a solid choice if England prefers a short-term leader before transitioning to a younger captain.
+Moeen Ali has led England in limited-overs cricket previously and boasts a wealth of experience in international cricket.
+He is a fitting candidate stay-in man if England want to move forwards with a short-term leader prior to handing the reigns to a younger skipper.

 3. Sam Curran

-As a younger option, Sam Curran brings energy and an aggressive approach.
-He has proven himself as a match-winner in T20 cricket and could be groomed as England’s long-term white-ball captain.
+Sam Curran is an energetic, attacking win option from the left field.
+He has shown a penchant for winning matches in T20 cricket and could be developed as England’s long-term white-ball captain.

 4. Jos Buttler Remaining as a Senior Player